markwatkinson/luminous/README.md

 Luminous - a Syntax Highlighter for PHP
 =======================================

-Luminous is an accurate and stylable syntax highlighter for PHP which supports a bunch of common languages and output to HTML and LaTeX.
+Luminous is an accurate and style-able syntax highlighter for PHP which supports a bunch of common languages and output to HTML and LaTeX.

-NOTE: this is a large rewrite of an existing system.
-It is currently 'usable', but it is right now still a development version.
+For a demo, see [here](http://luminous.asgaard.co.uk/) (this is a nightly) For documentation, see the [github wiki](https://github.com/markwatkinson/luminous/wiki) For a list of currently supported languages, see [here](http://luminous.asgaard.co.uk/supported.php)

 Installation
 ============